FuelLabs/sway/docs/src/basics/built_in_types.md

 # Built-in Types

 Every value in Sway is of a certain type.
-Although deep down, all values are just ones and zeroes in silicon, Sway needs to know what those ones and zeroes actually mean.
+Although deep down, all values are just ones and zeroes in the underlying virtual machine, Sway needs to know what those ones and zeroes actually mean.
 This is accomplished with _types_.

 Sway is a statically typed language.
 At compile time, the types of every value must be known.
-This does not mean you need to specify every single type: usually, the type can be reasonably inferred.
+This does not mean you need to specify every single type: usually, the type can be reasonably inferred by the compiler.

 ## Primitive Types